hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Btw... when mentioning tags, I still have a feeling that the datatype should be more clever.. not just a string with different decoration as it is now.

 [19:18:55](#i8WAE-1pqx2Rx0C27b1M0eAoVCy9dSZmYDG5JPihD9I) <hiiamboris (NOT THIS ONE)>:
-Design actions for it Ì†ΩÌ∏â
+Design actions for it üòâ

 [19:25:05](#KDDiM6rRCgmMbPzdHSbb-unPhuRWsenVvkGBdDBcQ2c) <9214 (Vladimir Vasilyev)>:
 >  I still have a feeling that the datatype should be more clever.. not just a string with different decoration as it is now.